Skip to content

 January 5 1815, the Bourbon Furnace in Bath County shipped cannonballs downriver to New Orleans during the War of 1812 to help secure an American victory over the British in the Battle of New Orleans.

-Localtonians wish a Happy Birthday to Louisville native William Preston Johnston, born in 1831.
+Localtonians wish a Happy Birthday to Louisville native William Preston Johnston, who was born in 1831.
 His mother died when he was four, and his father took off to Texas.
 William stayed behind to be raised by his Kentucky family.
 He graduated from Yale in 1852 and studied law at the UofL.
 At the outbreak of the Civil War, Johnston joined the Confederate Army and rapidly advanced to lieutenant colonel.
 After being stricken with pneumonia, Johnston served as aide-de-camp to President J. Davis as colonel, starting in May 1862.
 In May 1965, the Union captured and held him with President Davis for several months.
 After his release in 1867, Gen. Robert E. Lee, president of Washington University in Virginia, offered him the History and English Department chairs.
 Later, he became president of Louisiana State University in 1880.
 Two years later, he organized the University of Louisiana in New Orleans.
 Renamed Tulane University in 1884, Johnston remained president until his death.

 January 5, 1912, State University (UK) defeated the Georgetown College basketball team in the State University Gymnasium 38-9.
 The game was characterized by “rough playing, occasioned in large measure to the non-enforcement of the new rule prohibiting the player from taking an advance step immediately before throwing for foul.”